 How does Community Solar work?

-• Community solar projects have multiple subscribers, each given their own share of the project’s total energy output.
-Subscribers must have the same utility the project is connected to.
-The size of your share is determined by your historic energy usage.
+Community Solar projects have multiple subscribers, each receiving their own "share" of the project's total energy output — sized to match their historic energy usage.
+To subscribe, customers must be served by the same utility the project is connected to.

 We also have a longer FAQ and easy to watch videos here.